Rottschaferanders/moonsock/README.md

 ```

 # Completeness of the crate
 Not all message types are supported by the parser currently, but most of the important ones are.
-If you want support for more messages, either wait or create a pull request on the github.
+If you want support for more messages feel free to upen up an issue or fork this and add support yourself.